Last passage percolation in hierarchical environments: Introduction

 We now proceed to our main results.
 Our first result is an explicit lower bound for the logarithmic correction exponent for the last passage time in an environment of i.i.d. weights with power-law tails of exponent $\al=2$.
 A subsequent result states an analogous bound for the last passage time on the branching random walk.
 We will also present concentration results.
 Further, a question of Martin about the dependence of the finiteness of the limit shape on the tails of the weights will be answered in the negative.
-Finally all our statements have exact counterparts in higher dimensions.
+Finally all our results have natural analogues in higher dimensions.